MrAjMann/ThirdDimension/README.md

 [GitHub Repo](https://github.com/MrAjMann/ThirdDimension)

-### Features
+### Features and Functionality

-- Ability to sign up as a merchant.
+- User Registration

-- Add and Remove stock
+- User Dashboard with Product management

-- Stripe Connectivity
+- Each User can have an avatar - As a back-up it is connected to gravater

--
+- **Stripe Connectivity**

 ### Design MockUps